dematerializ/dematerializ.github.io/_news/pint-of-science-2026-uk.md

 Part 1 - _Metallurgy in Birmingham: the Industrial Revolution and its aura_ (Read <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-the-industrial-revolution-and-its-aura-39ce29dacbd3">here</a>)

+Part 1 - <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-the-industrial-revolution-and-its-aura-39ce29dacbd3">Metallurgy in Birmingham: the Industrial Revolution and its aura</a>

 Part 2 - _Metallurgy in Birmingham: from power systems to dark matter_ (Read <a href="https://medium.com/@dematerializ/metallurgy-in-birmingham-from-power-systems-to-dark-matter-2b5ac67827c3">here</a>)